tomadele/venom/executors/imap/README.md

           "body": "Body content of mail BEFORE command execution", "flags": [
             "Flag1",
-            "Flag2",
-            ...
+            "Flag2"
           ]
         },
-        "mail": { // Mail represents the state of the searched mail after the command was executed "from": "from@mail-after-command-execution.com",
+        // Mail represents the state of the searched mail after the command was executed "mail": {
+          "from": "from@mail-after-command-execution.com",
           "to": "to@mail-after-command-execution.com",
           "subject": "Title of mail AFTER command execution",